Major League Rugby: Current teams

 The Seattle Seawolves are the lone remaining team that have been a part of Major League Rugby since its founding in 2018.
-The New England Free Jacks, Old Glory DC, and Rugby FC Los Angeles (as Rugby ATL) joined in 2020; and the Chicago Hounds joined in 2023.
-The 2024 season included two new clubs of the Miami Sharks and Anthem RC along with the relocated club Rugby FC Los Angeles, who had previously been Rugby ATL based in Atlanta.
+The New England Free Jacks and Old Glory DC joined in 2020; and the Chicago Hounds joined in 2023.
+The 2024 season included the relocated club Rugby FC Los Angeles, who had previously been Rugby ATL based in Atlanta.
+Rugby FC Los Angeles has since merged with San Diego Legion, who were a founding team, to form California Legion.